 Risks Associated with Sweetened Alternatives

 Sweetened gummy vitamins can be a problem for kids’ sugar intake.
-Kids over four need four gummies a day for nutrition17.
+Kids over four need four gummies a day for nutrition.
 But, too much sugar can hurt teeth and lead to obesity.
 It’s crucial to watch out for harmful additives, even with clean label products.

 Comparative Analysis with Chewable Vitamins

 Chewable vitamins might be better for kids because they offer a steady dose.
-A study found big differences in what kids’ vitamins contain18.
+A study found big differences in what kids’ vitamins contain.
 For example, Vitamin B12 doses ranged from 83% to 5557% of what’s needed.
 This shows why parents need to check the supplements they choose.

 Deciding on vitamins for kids means weighing the good against the bad.
 Looking into chewable vitamins and understanding the differences can help parents make better choices.
-This way, they can support their kids’ health1718.
+This way, they can support their kids’ health.

 Sugar and Sugar Substitutes in Gummy Vitamins

 It’s important to know how sugar affects gummy vitamins.
 Many people like them because they taste good and are easy to take.
 But, they often have added sugars that can harm our health.
-Kids in the U.S. eat almost 25 grams of added sugar every day, which is a big worry19.
+Kids in the U.S. eat almost 25 grams of added sugar every day, which is a big worry.

 The Role of Sugar in Health Risks